Jordan Craig Posts Sizzling Instagram Photo In Skimpy Bikini Amid Rumors She’s Back With Tristan Thompson

 Tristan took to Twitter to push back against those rumors, saying that he’s been focusing on getting ready for the NBA season all summer and hasn’t taken any time for a vacation.
 He also stood up both for Khloe and Jordan, saying that they are both good mothers and asking people to stop giving Khloe grief for her role in Tristan’s alleged cheating on Jordan Craig.

 If it’s true that Jordan Craig and Tristan Thompson are back together, it would show that the two have overcome some major relationship drama.
 After their split, the two were embroiled in some court drama over custody of their son, with Jordan telling the court that Tristan had been something of a deadbeat dad.
 As OK!
-Magazine had reported, a judge had just ruled in June that Tristan needed to pay Jordan $40,000 per month in child support, as well as $20,000 in back support that he owed.
+Magazine had reported, a judge had just ruled in June that Tristan needed to pay Jordan $40,000 per month in child support as well as $200,000 in back support that he owed.